 There are two types of Tests.
 A Standard Test is one that is rolled against the Standard Target Number (6) and a number of success is determined.
 An Opposed Roll is when two sets of Dice are rolled and compared, usually with the higher number succeeding.

-Modifiers to the skill usually come from environmental advantages or disadvantages not directly related to the target of the Test.
-All these Modifiers apply to the dice rolled or the total after the roll.
+Modifiers to the skill usually come from environmental advantages or disadvantages not directly related to the target of the Test – darkness, noise, bad tools, no tools, etc. All these Modifiers apply to the dice rolled or the total after the roll.
 Die code bonuses and penalties are applied to the total dice rolled Penalty and Bonus values are applied to the total.

 |Condition/Situation Level to the character||Modifier|